 Silk Reeling is an extremely misunderstood and mystified set of movements.
-On one hand, they are indeed fairly simple and repetitive movements.
+On one hand, they are indeed a fairly simple and repetitive part of tai chi practice.
 For this, they suffer a reputation of being basic or unimportant.

 On the other hand, every master describes the necessity and benefits of doing silk reeling exercises.
 To that point, I can’t think of a single class, workshop, or private lesson that hasn’t at least began or ended with silk reeling.